farouqalsalih/farouqalsalih/README.md

 About Myself
 ---
-- 🔭 I’m currently working on
+- 🔭 I’m currently working on building a personal website
 - 🌱 I’m currently learning Swift, SwiftUI, C, and front-end web development
 - 🤔 I’m looking for help with securing a Software Engineering internship for Summer 2023
 - 📫 How to reach me: falsalih@u.rochester.edu